Mark Samson

-Thelge Marcus Samson Peiris, popularly as Mark Samson (born February 29, 1956 – died 19 January 2019 as මාක් සැම්සන් [Sinhala]) was a Sri Lankan actor in films and television, and a stunt director.
+Thelge Marcus Samson Peiris, popularly known as Mark Samson (born February 29, 1956 – died 19 January 2019 as මාක් සැම්සන් [Sinhala]) was a Sri Lankan actor in films and television, and a stunt director.
 Considered one of the best villains in Sinhala cinema, Samson has acted in more than 40 films across many genres primarily as an antagonist.

 He died on 19 January 2019, at the age of 63, of a heart attack.

 Cinema career

 Samson made his debut cinematic appearance in the 1988 film Ayya Nago.
 He was introduced into silver screen by Wilson Karu.
 He continued to act in more than 45 Sinhala films across many genres, primarily as a villain.
 Some of his notable actings came through Raja Daruwo, Rodaya and Siri Daladagamanaya.
 His last performance was in teledrama Urumayaka Aragalaya as a high-rank English Officer in colonial Ceylon.